The Bankrate promise

 Homeowners insurance protects you from financially devastating losses if your home’s structure, detached structures on your property and your personal belongings are damaged or destroyed from hazards like fires or storms.
 Without homeowners insurance, you would have to pay to rebuild your home or replace all your belongings yourself, which could be financially devastating.

 Even in rare cases where your lender does not require you to have home insurance or if your home’s mortgage is paid off, it is a prudent financial decision to have protection through insurance.
-The insurance premium is small compared to the cost of repairing or replacing a home and belongings in case of a loss.
+The home insurance premium is small compared to the cost of repairing or replacing a home and belongings out of pocket in case of a loss.

-Consult with a trusted insurance professional to help buy the right amount of homeowners coverage for the best price to provide you and your family with financial peace of mind.
+Consult with a licensed insurance agent to help compare home insurance quotes and buy the right amount of homeowners coverage to provide you and your family with financial peace of mind.

 What does homeowners insurance cover?

-Generally, most standard homeowners insurance policies include the following coverages:
+Generally, most standard homeowners insurance policies include the following coverage types:

 - Your home’s dwelling and detached structures (at replacement cost)